SDP-Rock-Paper-Scissors/RockPaperScissors/docs/MATCHMAKING_PROPOSAL.md

 ### 6. Next Round
-Once a round is over, the server adds a new round document in the `rounds/` collection of the game document `/games/{gameId}/rounds/{roundId}`:
+Once a round is over, the owner of the game advances to the next round.
+By incrementing the `current_round` field by 1, the game document is updated.

 ### 7. Game Over
 Once all rounds are over, the game is over.